Myths to Debunk Related to the Manufacturing Process

 A manufacturing process refers to the method or procedure via which an organization creates or builds a product.
 In most cases, manufacturing processes are complex activities that involve the use of a wide range of equipment, tools, and machinery.
 It also involves multiple levels of automation using manned and un-manned computers, cloud-based technology, and robots.

 Every thriving business you see today has successfully established its own or unique manufacturing process for creating products for its numerous customers, home and abroad.
+For example, heat treating companies might have their own specialized processes to make sure their products are up to their own unique standards.
 Organizations are at liberty to determine which production method to opt for, based on several factors such as:

 - Consumer demand